tokenika/tokenika.github.io/WarsawBlock.md

 - #### No bridges between blockchains

   You're still unable to move value across blockchains without going through a centralized middleman.
-There are projects aiming to change that (e.g. Polkadot) but they are still years away from becoming a reality.
+There are projects aiming to change that (e.g. Polkadot, Cosmos) but they are still years away from becoming a reality.